Deliverability

 Why is crawling websites to build a mailing list a bad idea?

-This one’s easy: scraping email addresses off of websites is the exact behavior a honeypot email address is supposed to catch.
 If your company does this – even if it’s for legitimate email marketing programs – you’re really no better than a spammer.
-The owners of the email addresses have not consented to being contacted.
-They will react poorly to any emails from your company, and they will likely mark your emails as spam.
+The owners of the email addresses have not consented to being contacted, just as with a purchased list, and they will likely mark your emails as spam.
 As we mentioned above, this can land you on an ISP’s blocklist and damage your email marketing efforts.

 How can legitimate subscribers accidentally land me in a honeypot trap?